sepi4/myCeloJs/README.md

 ## Updates:

 * **version 1.4.2.**
+    - Ranking file is now updating from json file - no flickering
+    - Slight visual modification
     - Bug fixing
 * **version 1.4.0.**
     - Now in OBS-studio ranking display is possible in html.
 This will show flag pictures